olebole/irafdoc/doc/tv.imexamine.rst

   where rhalf is the radius at half-maximum.
 This has the effect of reducing the contribution of the profile wings.
   The above fit is done to the individual pixel values with a radius measured to the center of the pixel.
-For the <tt>'a'</tt> key two additional measurements are made on a azimuthally averaged radial profile with a finer sampling of the radial bins.
+For the <span style="font-family: monospace;">'a'</span> key two additional measurements are made on a azimuthally averaged radial profile with a finer sampling of the radial bins.
 This uses the same algorithms for centering, background estimation, and FWHM measurement as in the task <b>psfmeasure</b>.
 The